billym711/FinalProject/README.md

-# Project 7: Updated Note-Taking App
+# Final Project: Food Delivery App
-An Android app that allows a user to sign up or log in and create notes.
+An Android app that simulates a Food Delivery style app (does not actually allow for ordering/payment processing).

 ## Functionality